cooper/ferret/std/Math/doc/Vector.md

 $vector.dot($ehs: Vector)
 ```

-Dot product of two vectors.
+Dot product of this vector and another of the same dimension.

 #### Arguments